 Where are renters in moving to and from?

-Welcome to the first edition of Apartment List’s new Renter Migration Report!
-In this report we’ll be analyzing data on millions of searches to see where our users are preparing to move, shedding new light on the migration patterns of America’s renters.
-These patterns are of particular importance, as long-distance moves are often motivated by employment opportunities, with research showing that residential mobility is closely intertwined with economic mobility.
+Welcome to the Apartment List’s first quarterly Renter Migration Report of the new decade!
+In this report, we analyze data on millions of searches to see where our users are preparing to move, shedding new light on the migration patterns of America’s renters.
+These patterns are of particular importance, as long-distance moves are often motivated by employment opportunities, with research showing that residential mobility can drive economic advancement.

-We look at which parts of the country are retaining their renter populations and which parts renters are fleeing, as well as which metros are doing the best and worst jobs of attracting renters from other parts of the country.
+We look at which parts of the country are retaining their renter populations and which parts renters are ready to move on from, as well as which metros are doing the best and worst jobs of attracting renters from other parts of the country.
 In some cases, the patterns we observe in this data are intuitive, while in others we unearth surprising insights.

 Read on for our analysis of some of the key insights we observe and please explore the interactive map at the top of the report to draw insights of your own.